 Real Estate Agents in Bucharest – a helping hand or a source of frustration?

-I speak as an expat myself, a professional landlord with a personal property portfolio, a property manager, as a manger of agents in this domain.
+I speak as an ex-pat myself, a professional landlord with a personal property portfolio, a property manager, and as a manager of agents in this domain.

 Let us speak about landlords.
 When a property owner advertises directly, they may be doing so without any advice on how much to charge for his offering, nor what quality level to provide, not what should be included in the contract.

-If a rental property is say, 600e per month, and a landlord is just 10% overpriced, the tenant will pay 720e too much per year, which is more than double the 300e agent fee they saved.
+If a rental property says, 600e per month, and a landlord is just 10% overpriced, the tenant will pay 720e too much per year, which is more than double the 300e agent fee they saved.

 http://whitemountain.ro/ForRent/one-bedroom-apartment-for-rent-greenfield-residence/593562d9-a347-4cd2-9dde-997b4285b651 – we rented one identical to this for 330 euros fully furnished.
 Annual saving over requested price, 480e.
 Agent fee, 165e.